omwanzak/hackathon-challenge/README.md

 # Hackathon Challenge: Stock Movement & Requisition Tracker

 **Organized by:** Solutech Limited in collaboration with Tech Sisters Kenya
-**Format:** 2 to 3-hour CSR Challenge | Teams of 3 Tech Sisters
+**Format:** 3-hour CSR Challenge | Teams of 3 Tech Sisters
+**Presentation/Demo:** After the coding session

 ---

 ## Getting Started

-**Important:** Please **fork this repository** before starting the challenge.
-This allows you to work independently without affecting the main repository and submit your solution via your forked repo.
+**Important:** The **team should fork this repository** before starting the challenge.
+- This allows your team to work independently without affecting the main repository.
+- All team members should collaborate on the forked repo and submit your solution from there.

 ---